StefanoBuccelli/bycycle_matlab/README.md

 A couple of slides to report the main outputs of this repo can be found [here](https://docs.google.com/presentation/d/1f_hgb8_cTH3FcLqAoRaLXrtmsiLkl_r8F2XAZn-bmzk/edit?usp=sharing).

-**Note: first you need to install the original bycycle python code to be able to use the matlab code of this repo.**
+**Note that you have to install the original bycycle python code to be able to use the matlab code of this repo.**

 ### Data